deeleman/jsonraver/README.md

 **JSON Raver is for you if...**

-- Consume several web services at once and render a web page with all the information gathered in a single object.
+- You want to consume several web services at once and render a web page with all the information gathered in a single object.
-- Fetch data from different JSON sources and provide graceful fallbacks when one or some of those sources fail returning data.
+- You need to fetch data from different JSON sources and provide graceful fallbacks when one or some of those sources fail returning data.
-- Turn asyncronous consumption of spare web services into a single asyncronous action.
+- You prefer to turn asyncronous consumption of spare web services into a single asyncronous action.

 **JSON Raver is *NOT* for you if...**